 top of page

-Whispers of the Unseen: The Myth of the Muses and the Magical Vision of Remedios Varo
+Remedios Varo: The Myth of the Muses and the Magical Vision of a Catalan artist

 Remedios Varo was a Catalonian-born surrealist painter who found refuge, and creative liberation, in Mexico after fleeing Europe during WWII.
-A visionary artist with a background in science, mysticism, alchemy, and metaphysics, Varo created otherworldly paintings that feel like dream maps.
+Varo was a visionary artist with a background in science, mysticism, and metaphysics, and she created otherworldly paintings that feel like dream maps.

 Photos: Varo was born in Girona, Catalonia.
 She was part of the Catalonian surrealist movement of artists which included Salvador Dali, Rene Magritte and Antoni Gaudi (just to mention a few).
 Unsplash